MultiX-Amsterdam/data-science-book-uva-2023/_sources/docs/syllabus.md

 :::

 Assignments are not graded, but you should do them as they are essential in improving your data science skills.
+You also do not need to submit the assignments.
 We expect you to do the assignments by yourself and discuss them with the TAs in the work sessions.
-The questions in mid-term and final exams will have similar questions as those in the assignments.
+The questions in mid-term and final exams can have similar questions as those in the assignments.
 Doing the assignments will also help you greatly in preparing for the exams.

 ## Hygiene